-When you’re self-employed, it is important to remember that your tax situation will be different from those who just have an employer, meaning that you will need to use different forms to file your taxes.
+When you’re self-employed, it is important to remember that your tax situation will be different from those who just have an employer, meaning that you will need to use some different forms to file your taxes.
 But don’t fret: TurboTax will ask you simple questions about you and your business and give you the tax deductions and credits you are eligible for based on your answers, saving you money for your business.

 To help get you prepared for this tax season, here are the forms you may need to file if you are self-employed.